cs1302uga/cs1302-ce25/README.md

    ```

 1. Create a `cs1302.ce25.Find` class based on code below that provides some
-   starter code for your recursive implementation of the Unix `find` command:
+   starter code for your recursive implementation of the Unix `find` command.
+   Before this code will compile, you will need to manually setup the package
+   statement and imports.

    ```java
    public class Find {